horizon-eda/horizon-pool-convention/README.md

 Because Horizon's part management is based around a single pool, all parts need to follow a clear convention for a consistent look and feel.
 If you want to add a part to the official Horizon pool, check this convention first before submitting a pull request.

 Note that, however, this convention is a *very* rough draft and far from complete.
 Suggestions for rules are very welcome!
+You're also invited to take part in the discussion in the convention's repository's [GitHub issues](https://github.com/fruchti/horizon-library-convention/issues).

 ## Overview and general rules